FayCarsons/Portfolio-Site/markdown/joy.md

 necessary for newcomers can be provided by creative coding.
 And luckily, FP suits creative coding to a truly impressive degree.
 So it follows that the right OCaml creative coding library could be an invaluable tool for teaching FP to a new generation of programmers.

-I hope that `Joy` can be that.
+This is my goal with `Joy`.